 Jackson signed on June 15, 1954 – and saw action that very same day.
 “I was in uniform that night.
 The only ones on the team who even know who I was, was just a few of them that I worked out with.”
 In the bottom of the ninth inning, Jackson pinch-hit for Harry “Fritz” Dorish and fouled out to first.

 White Sox starting first baseman Ferris Fain suffered a bruised right knee, and then his backup, Cavaretta, suffered both a pulled groin and a charley horse at the same time.
 Jackson stepped in to start the second game of the July 5 doubleheader and hit a solo home run in the bottom of the seventh to break a scoreless tie with the Orioles.
 Jackson hit a Duane Pillette pitch into the upper deck in left.
 The White Sox won the game, 2-1.
 His wife and his younger brother, Don, were both in the stands to see the home run.
-The first homer, he told The Sporting News, was his “greatest thrill in sports.”
+The first homer, he said, was his “greatest thrill in sports.”
 He added that it came on his “third time at bat in my third game with the White Sox.
 It took me three hours to sign with the White Sox.”
 He’d signed at 3 P.M.
-Two days later he hit another one, again a solo job.
-It was his fourth game with Chicago, but the third in which he’d batted.
+Two days later he hit another one, again a solo job.5 It was his fourth game with Chicago, but the third in which he’d batted.
+Ron’s brother Don was born William Donald Jackson, a year younger.
+He worked in banking in California; Don died in the early 2000s.

 Unlike Richards, who tried to trade for Jackson after taking the managerial reins in Baltimore, Al Lopez and Jackson never clicked.
 Ron respected Lopez, and remained impressed all his life with the talented way Lopez continually re-positioned fielders to what often seemed to be the perfect spot, “but he was never in my corner.”